syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-nested-groups.md

 {% endtabs %}

-The following code example shows GetCustomers and GetOrders methods which are used to get data for mail merge
+The following code example shows GetCustomers and GetOrders methods which are used to get data for mail merge.

 {% tabs %}